 - Emotional costs – Are you overwhelmed looking for a specific item in the midst of excess?
 Is chaos and confusion a part of your everyday life?
 Do you suffer from mental clutter?
 Too much to do with too little time?
 And, who is going to reckon with the attic, basement shelves, closets, cabinets and storage facility when your life takes an unexpected detour?

 - Time Costs – Can you find what you want when you want it, or are you constantly searching for lost items?
-How much time is wasted on a daily basis when too much stuff gets in the way?
+How much time is used on a daily basis when too much stuff gets in the way?

 - Maintenance Costs – How much do you spend (financially and time wise) to care for, clean, store and maintain your possessions?
 Are your possessions possessing you?